heber-augusto/devops-golang-docker/README.md

 # Some useful information:

- - To create the enviroment just use "docker build --pull --rm -f "Dockerfile" -t codeeducation:latest ".""
+ - To create the enviroment just use "docker build --pull --rm -f "Dockerfile" -t heberaugusto/codeeducation:latest ".""
  - The go image can be found at https://hub.docker.com/repository/docker/heberaugusto/codeeducation